 You may not feel any

-different, but everyday care-giving will bring you closer to baby, and
+different, but everyday caregiving will bring you closer to your baby, and

 before you know it, you will be filled with love and joy when your baby

 makes a face or smiles for the first time.
-Bonding with baby will grow
+The bonding between you and your baby will grow

 and increase over time.

 Breastfeeding is one of the best ways of bonding with your baby, it